viacheslav-lasukov/PMBoK6/Tools and Techniques/Recognition and Rewards.md

 Generally, money is viewed as a tangible aspect of any reward system, but intangible rewards could be equally or even more effective.

-Most [[project team]] members are motivated by an opportunity to grow, accomplish, be appreciated, and apply their professional skills to meet new challenges.
+Most [[Team]] members are motivated by an opportunity to grow, accomplish, be appreciated, and apply their professional skills to meet new challenges.

 A good strategy for [[Project Manager]]s is to give the team recognition throughout the life cycle of the project rather than waiting until the project is completed.